Danny DeVito

 BirthdayNov 17, 1944

-BiographyDaniel Michael DeVito Jr. (born November 17, 1944) is an American actor and filmmaker.
-He gained prominence for his portrayal of the taxi dispatcher Louie De Palma in the television series Taxi (1978–1983), which won him a Golden Globe Award and an Emmy Award.
-He plays Frank Reynolds on the FXX sitcom It's Always Sunny in Philadelphia (2006–present).
+BiographyDaniel Michael DeVito Jr., ( də-VEE-toh; born November 17, 1944) is an American actor and filmmaker.
+Known for his short stature, raspy voice, distinct accent, and energetic comedy roles, he gained prominence for his portrayal of the taxi dispatcher Louie De Palma in the television series Taxi (1978–1983), which won him a Golden Globe Award and an Emmy Award.
+Since 2006, he has played Frank Reynolds on the FX/FXX sitcom It's Always Sunny in Philadelphia.

-DeVito and Michael Shamberg founded Jersey Films.
+In 1991, DeVito and Michael Shamberg founded production company Jersey Films.
 Soon afterwards, Stacey Sher became an equal partner.
 The production company is known for films such as Pulp Fiction (1994), Garden State (2004) and Freedom Writers (2007).
-DeVito also owned Jersey Television, which produced the Comedy Central series Reno 911!
+He would later create a second production company, Jersey Films 2nd Avenue, with his daughter, Lucy, and son, Jake.
+DeVito also owned Jersey Television, which produced the Comedy Central series Reno 911!.
 DeVito and wife Rhea Perlman starred together in his 1996 film Matilda, based on Roald Dahl's children's novel.
 DeVito was also one of the producers nominated for an Academy Award for Best Picture for Erin Brockovich (2000).

 From 2012 to 2013, DeVito played Willie Clark in the West End revival of Neil Simon's The Sunshine Boys.
 He made his Broadway debut as Gregory Solomon in the revival of Arthur Miller's The Price (2017), earning a Tony Award nomination for his performance.
 He returned to Broadway in the Theresa Rebeck play I Need That (2023).